 Another crucial thing to remember is that most outdoor tanning lotions are not approved for indoor use because the oils and ingredients can damage the acrylic surfaces used in indoor tanning beds.

 Now that you know the key differences between indoor and outdoor tanning lotions, your next job is decoding the other types of tanning lotions.
 Accelerators, bronzers, maximizers, tinglers, and more.
 The 2 main types you really need to know about are bronzers and tinglers:

 Tanning lotions with bronzers, usually just called bronzers, come with compounds to give your skin a darker color without your usual melanin response to UV rays.
 Instead, bronzers work to bind with the proteins on the surface of your skin to darken it over the next 2 to 4 hours after application and tanning.

 Since it takes a few hours to get the full effect, you need to avoid showering or bathing after using bronzers.
 And although bronzers are best at giving you that instant tanned look, the color from bronzers will usually fade within a week.

 Tingle tanning lotions, or tinglers, are tanning lotions that make your skin tingle.
-They’re filled with ingredients that increase the blood flow at your skin, which gives you that tingly feeling.
-By increasing the bloodflow, tinglers help accelerate the natural tanning process.
+They’re filled with ingredients that increase the blood flow on your skin, which gives you that tingly feeling.
+By increasing the blood flow, tinglers help accelerate the natural tanning process.